Divak-ar/backend_tuts/ReadMe.md

 **Redis** is an in-memory data structure store, used as a database, cache, and message broker.
 It improves the performance of this project by caching frequently accessed data.

+Use Docker to pull redis image or if downloaded locally then use that:
+For Dockers : run this command in project directory docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 -e REDIS_ARGS="--requirepass mypassword" redis/redis-stack:latest And then run : (here 1001 and 13333 are port mapping for Redis Stack server and RedisInsight and redis/redis-stack:latest is the image name) docker run -p 10001:6379 -p 13333:8001 redis/redis-stack:latest

 ### Prisma

 **Prisma** is a modern ORM (Object-Relational Mapping) tool that simplifies database access.
 It interacts with the PostgreSQL database,